 Ai Vy Bui has appeared on The Coterie stage in The Miracle Worker and A Charlie Brown Christmas.
 Previously, she was seen in Junie B. Jones at Theatre for Young America, Not With A Bang, but a Whimper at Just Off Broadway Theatre, Lovesick during the 2015 Fringe Festival, The Butcher’s Son at The Buffalo Room, and Avenue Q at The Barn Players.

-Cam Burns was seen at The Coterie in the orginal cast of Rudolph The Red-Nosed Reindeer: The Musical, as well as The Coterie’s performance camp production of Bugsy Malone, Jr. Other credits include Chainsaw: The Musical and Eurydice at The Living Room Theatre and 13 The Musical with The Barn Players.
+Cam Burns was seen at The Coterie in the orginal cast of Rudolph The Red-Nosed Reindeer: The Musical, and an understudy for Goosebumps: Phantom of the Auditorium- The Musical, as well as The Coterie’s performance camp production of Bugsy Malone, Jr. Other credits include Chainsaw: The Musical and Eurydice at The Living Room Theatre and 13 The Musical with The Barn Players.

 Melody Butler has been a Teaching Artist at The Coterie and Starlight Theatre since 2009.
-She is also one of the Master Acting Teachers and has worked in the Education, Marketing, and Front of House departments at The Coterie.
-She has taught theatre and dance for a collective eleven years and loves it more every day.
+She has served as a Coterie Master Acting Teacher and has worked in the Education, Marketing, and Front of House departments.
+She has taught theatre and dance for a over a decade and loves it more every day.
+Melody is proud to also direct for The Coterie's summer program.
 She hopes not only to inspire those she meets but to be inspired by them as well.